voschezang/drum-style-transfer/README.md

 ```
 make start
 ```
 There are a number of notebooks.
-Depeding on your usecase you'll have to look at different notebooks.
+Depending on your usecase you'll have to look at different notebooks.

 ## About